-- 1.1 The Agency understands that one-hundred percent (100%) of the funding received pursuant to this Agreement is from federal CDBG Funds, and in the event the federal government disallows payment, for whatever reason, and requires repayment of the Funds, the Agency shall be responsible for reimbursing the County for the total amount owed. - 1.2 The Agency expressly understands that the County's obligation and expenditure of the Funds contemplated under this Agreement are contingent upon receipt by the County of federal funds under the CDBG Program. - 1.3 The Agency shall use these CDBG Funds only towards the Project which shall include only those eligible expenses permitted under the CDBG regulations, as set forth in 24 CFR Part 570, as may be amended.
+- 1.1 The Agency understands that one-hundred percent (100%) of the funding received pursuant to this Agreement is from federal CDBG Funds, and in the event the federal government disallows payment, for whatever reason, and requires repayment of those CDBG Funds, the Agency shall be responsible for reimbursing the County for the total amount requested by the federal government up to, but not to exceed, the amount provided to the Agency pursuant to this Agreement. - 1.2 The Agency expressly understands that the County's obligation and expenditure of the Funds contemplated under this Agreement are contingent upon receipt by the County of federal funds under the CDBG Program. - 1.3 The Agency shall use these CDBG Funds only towards the Project which shall include only those eligible expenses permitted under the CDBG regulations, as set forth in 24 CFR Part 570 ("Community Development Block Grants"), as may be amended.
 Should the Program Administrator, in its sole discretion, find that the Agency is not utilizing the Funds in accordance with the CDBG Program requirements or federal regulations, as applicable, the Program Administrator reserves the right to reduce or otherwise alter the funding amount of this Agreement.
-Notification of any such modification shall be provided in accordance with Article XIII of this Agreement. - 1.4 Any Funds allocated to the Agency by the County for this Project, which are not expended within the term of this Agreement, shall be retained by the County.
-The Agency shall not be reimbursed by the County for any Project services or expenses not incurred within the term of this Agreement. - 1.5 The Agency shall ensure that all services relating to the Project are completed by the Completion Date.
-Any request to extend the Completion Date shall be in writing and submitted to the Program Administrator no less than forty-five (45) days prior to the established Completion Date.
+Notification of any such modification shall be provided in accordance with Article XIII ("Notices") of this Agreement. - 1.4 Any Funds allocated to the Agency by the County for this Project which are not expended within the term of this Agreement shall be retained by the County.
+The Agency shall not be paid by the County for any Project services or expenses not incurred within the term of this Agreement.